 The results present unexpectedly awful situation where all the indicators have been displayed in the top negative side of the curve.
 The situation concerning Foreign Direct Investment (FDI) shows that the level of satisfaction was very negative where out of 300 respondents, 225 respondents see the FDI situation either horrible (106) or unsatisfactory (119).
 Only 50 respondents saw the FDI situation as satisfactory during Gaddaffi era, which in literature is taken, as a golden era for Libya with regards to economic indicators.
 The score for legal assistance is more or less same where 73 respondents deem it horrible while 137 consider it unsatisfactory.
 Financial support has more drastic response where 123 respondents consider it horrible while 117 take it as unsatisfactory.
-For Business environment, 101 respondents consider it horrible while 124 think it was unsatisfactory.
-Major surprise comes for the Infrastructure situation which was expected that atleast it should be at satisfactory levels during the Gaddaffi era yet the results displayed contrasting stats.
-155 respondents consider that the infrastructure facilities during Gaddaffi era were horrible whereas 106 believe that they were unsatisfactory.
+Further, such constraints produce a negative business environment as can be seen in this research where, 101 respondents consider it horrible while 124 think it was unsatisfactory.
+Major surprise comes for the Infrastructure situation which was expected that at least it should be at satisfactory levels during the Gaddaffi era yet the results displayed contrasting stats.
+155 respondents consider that the infrastructure facilities during Gaddaffi era were horrible whereas 106 believe that it was unsatisfactory.
 Employment situation also displays resembling stats where 117 respondents think that the employment opportunities were not there at all and the situation was horrible, whereas 125 believe that although there were opportunities but the level was unsatisfactory.
 Therefore, the economic indicators displayed quite shocking results compared to the expectations.
-But in this research the first hand experience of the respondents who were mostly young adults who have seen that time period and lived through it helped this research to present the real picture being a Libyan citizen.
+But in this research the first-hand experience of the respondents who were mostly young adults who have seen that time period and lived through it helped this research to present the real picture being a Libyan citizen.